Snoring & Sleep Apnea Chapel Hill, NC

 • Problems with concentration, mood, and mental clarity

 Sleep apnea not only impacts your sleep.
 If you have sleep apnea, you can experience problems during the day.
-Some patients with sleep apnea have the tendency to fall asleep while reading, watching television, or driving.
+Some patients with sleep apnea tend to fall asleep while reading, watching television, or driving.

 A lack of quality sleep can be dangerous.
 If you or your partner notice insomnia, snoring, and breathing problems during sleep, contact a doctor for a sleep study.